marinehirola/marinehirola.github.io/journal/cocktailset.md

       </div>
     </div>
     <div class ="half-content col-sm-6">
       <p>But… I couldn’t.
 Time after time I  pulled pieces that looked solid and nice, but after slicing them in half I would find bubbles in the clay body.
 Bubbles aren’t great in clay because the trapped air expands as the kiln heats and causes blow outs.
-The problem seems to be that while the wall thicknesses are all equal, the point where the three walls meets makes that area thicker.
+The problem seems to be that while the wall thicknesses are all equal, the vertex where the three walls meets is actually thicker.
 The mold pulls enough moisture that it closes off the middle section from pulling more slip.</p>
     </div>
   </div>
   <div class="row space align-items-center">
     <div class ="half-content col-sm-6">
       <p>At this point I decided that it would be worth trying to modify this mold to work as a kind of hybrid mold, casting the bottom as solid, but leaving the top open.
-It might take attentive mold watching to get the top cup wall thickness to match the solid cast bottom, but I would only need to pour one new piece.This change was more successful than expected and after a few timing experiments ~50 minutes seems to get even results.
+It might take attentive mold watching to get the top cup wall thickness to match the solid cast bottom, but I would only need to pour one new piece.This change was more successful than expected and after a few timing experiments, I found that ~50 minutes seems to get even results.
 This is where the jigger is at, off getting cooked. </p>
     </div>
     <div class ="half-content col-sm-6 blog-img-block" id="cocktail2">
       <img src="/assets/images/cocktail/jiggerillustration2.png">